 Create an incident with Service Desk

-- On the New Incident page, enter the required information.
+- On the New Incident page, enter below information.

 |Partner Name||Select the partner.|